Isac-E-Perez/K-means-Cluster-Analysis/README.md

 ![Plot9](https://user-images.githubusercontent.com/89553126/143398948-e71ceb58-3dff-4838-9446-f8b07ebae6e5.png)
 ![Plot10](https://user-images.githubusercontent.com/89553126/143398951-fdf8eff1-fe31-4258-b79e-38dc2e2ce32b.png)

+[^1]:  Where the x and y are two vectors of length *n*.
-[^1]:  The *total within-cluster variation* measures the compactness (i.e. goodness) of the clustering and we want it to be as small as possible.
+[^2]:  The *total within-cluster variation* measures the compactness (i.e. goodness) of the clustering and we want it to be as small as possible.
-[^2]:  There are several k-means algorithms available.
+[^3]:  There are several k-means algorithms available.
 The standard algorithm is the Hartigan-Wong algorithm, which defines the total within-cluster variation as the sum of squared distances Euclidean distances between items and the corresponding centroid.
-[^3]: C<sub>k</sub> is the k<sup>th</sup> cluster and W (C<sub>k</sub> is the within-cluster variation.
+[^4]: C<sub>k</sub> is the k<sup>th</sup> cluster and W (C<sub>k</sub> is the within-cluster variation.